Explicit minimal embedded resolutions of divisors on models of the projective line: Abstract

 \section{Abstract}

 Let $K$ be a discretely valued field with ring of integers $\mc{O}_K$ with perfect residue field.
 Let $K(x)$ be the rational function field in one variable.
-Let $\P^1_{\mc{O}_K}$ be the standard smooth model of $\P^1_K$ with coordinate $x$ on irreducible special fiber.
-Let $f(x) \in \mc{O}_K[x]$ be a monic irreducible polynomial with corresponding divisor of zeroes $\divi_0(f)$ on $\P^1_{\mc{O}_K}$.
+Let $\P^1_{\mc{O}_K}$ be the standard smooth model of $\P^1_K$ with coordinate $x$.
+Let $f(x) \in \mc{O}_K[x]$ be a squarefree polynomial with corresponding divisor of zeroes $\divi_0(f)$ on $\P^1_{\mc{O}_K}$.
 We give an explicit description of the minimal embedded resolution $\mc{Y}$ of the pair $(\P^1_{\mc{O}_K}, \divi_0(f))$ by using Mac Lane's theory to write down the discrete valuations on $K(x)$ corresponding to the irreducible components of the special fiber of $\mc{Y}$.